SMasa11/ptse/README.md

  posttreat: a variable specified as the argument posttreat, e.g., "client" (D in the paper)

- outcome: a variable specified as the left-hand side of the "formula", e.g. "output" (Y in the paper)
+ outcome: a variable specified as the left-hand side of the "formula", e.g. "Y" (Y in the paper)

  Yb: the proxy variable, the proxy variable must be named as "Yb" in your data.frame